-Therefore, our team of Orange County mental health professionals at SoCal Empowered is going to present a brief introduction to depression education with 5 depression facts that everyone would be well-served to know.
-Of course, if you are already concerned about this situation and are not in need of depression education, you can always feel free to contact us at any time for help and input.
+Therefore, our team of Orange County mental health professionals at SoCal Empowered is going to present a brief introduction to depression education and awareness with 5 depression facts that everyone would be well-served to know.
+Of course, if you are already concerned about this situation and are not in need of depression education or awareness, you can always feel free to contact us at any time for help and input.

 1. Depression Statistics In the United States